 How Much Will You Make as a PT?

 If you’re motivated by the prospect of helping patients achieve increased mobility and strength, you might find a fulfilling career in physical therapy.
-But how much can you expect to make?
+But how much can you expect to make after you graduate from DPT school?
 Is PT a more lucrative field than other rehabilitative therapies?

 When it comes to occupational therapy vs physical therapy salary, PTs tend to outearn their fellow therapists.
 Here’s a brief rundown: